2025 Procurement Review: Protests

 Introduction

-So far this year, the GAO has published 13 decisions sustaining protests on the merits (some of which were originally dated in 2024 but not issued to the public as redacted versions until this year).
+The GAO published 22 decisions sustaining protests on the merits (some of which were originally dated last year but not issued as redacted versions until this year).

 Solicitation Terms